Almost toric fibrations on K3 surfaces via degenerations: Symplectic Kulikov models from toric degenerations

 \subsection{Holomorphic volume form on the resolved manifold}

 Consider the restriction $E_{sb}|_{\C}$ of the family $E_{sb}$ to the complement of $\infty$.
 That is, consider the small blow up of $E\cap (X\times\C)$.
 Let $\Omega_X$ be a meromorphic volume form on $X$ with poles of order $1$ along the toric boundary.
 Then the volume form has a pole of order $1$ along $E$.
 We then define $\Omega_E=res(\Omega_{tot})$ at the smooth points of $E$, where $res$ denotes the Poincar\'e residue. $\Omega_E$ is a non-vanishing form wherever it is defined.
 The pullback $\Omega_{E_{sb}}$ is defined and non-vanishing on the complement of the exceptional locus which is of codimension $2$.
 By Hartogs' property $\Omega_{E_{sb}}$ extends to $E_{sb}|_{\C}$ and is non-vanishing everywhere.
 Thus the restriction of $E_{sb}$ has trivial canonical bundle.
-Since the the components of the central fiber are rational and the intersection of any two is either empty or a rational curve, $E|_{\C}$ is a Kulikov model of type III.
+Since the components of the central fiber are rational and the intersection of any two is either empty or a rational curve, the following Lemma follows readily.